Audience: You are expected to have successfully

 class values (called closures).
 You can define

-top-level named functions with defun
+top-level named functions with defun, and dynamically build anonymous

-functions with lambda
+functions with lambda.
+The last

 expression in the function body usually gives the result of the